 There are plenty of clergymen in Austen's novels, but what was a "living" and how did one get one?
 What's the difference between a rector and a vicar?
 What would you even call the men in this positions?

-Reverend was a title one would use in print, like in the portrait below or on Mr. Elton's luggage tag, never said aloud.
-Clergyman or parish priest were used in the regency to refer to them, not minister or pastor, and parson was beginning to become outdated.
-They were always addressed as 'mister' unless they held a doctorate, like Dr. Grant in Mansfield Park.
+Reverend was a title one would use in print, like on Mr. Elton's luggage tag, never said aloud.
+Clergyman or parish priest was the phrase used to refer to them, not minister or pastor, and parson was becoming outdated.
+They were addressed as 'mister' unless they held a doctorate, like Dr. Grant in Mansfield Park.

-So how did one get to become one of these clergymen?
+So how did one become a clergymen?
 During this time, landowners held advowsons, the right to recommend a member of the clergy for a vacant church appointment.
 Some were owned by the King, others by the universities, some by the bishops and cathedrals, and about half by individuals like Lady Catherine de Bourgh in Pride and Prejudice.

-Lady Catherine has the advowson for her parish; so, she has the right to choose the clergyman.
-There were around 11,000 parishes then and it was a position held for life.
+Lady Catherine has the advowson for her parish; so, she may choose the clergyman.
+There were around 11,000 parishes then, and it was a position held for life.
 Mr Collins has recently been appointed the rector of her parish.

 "I have been so fortunate as to be distinguished by the patronage of the Right Honourable Lady Catherine de Bourgh, widow of Sir Lewis de Bourgh, whose bounty and beneficence has preferred me to the valuable rectory of this parish..."